05.24.03_707_TAS_UNK_0060_1.jpg (61959 bytes)

 01/10/05 LexG34 Glenn Sullivan, my dad flagged many race tracks and my uncle Bob Sall worked in the beginning years of Nascar along with being one of the greatest sprint car drivers of all time.
 These two always said the overall package Tas was the best period and he was born 30 years to early.

-They also always said Frankie Schnieder and Richie Evans were in the same class.
+They also always said Frankie Schneider and Richie Evans were in the same class.
 I lived with Richie and learned a great deal, but watching Tas at Flemington was just unbelievable to this day and also the nicest person I ever met.

 Back